AtharvaChavan/SalesAndInventory/README.md

 SQL Project of TE

 Database is in superpos folder
-Pest the folder in Xammp Directory in path "xamapp\mysql\data" like that
+Paste the folder in Xammp Directory in path "xamapp\mysql\data" like that